Summer Semester SCC Courses

 Strength and Conditioning Coach Certification

-The Strength and Conditioning Coach Certification will be offered at the same site July 14-16, at the completion of the event specific SCCs.
+The Strength and Conditioning Coach Certification will be offered at the same site June 25-26, prior to the start of the event specific SCCs.
 Students are welcome to attend an Event Specific SCC and the Strength and Conditioning Course.
 Register for the Strength and Conditioning course separately, but Room and Board Packages are available for the Event Specific Courses only, the Strength and Conditioning Course only, or both.
-You will have a chance to register for Room and Board during the registration process.
+You will have a chance to purchase the Room and Board package during the check-out process.

 The SCC is taught by highly respected coaches, who have proven themselves in the coaching field and have extensive experience in the teaching profession.
 The 2016 staff includes the following: